Expedition of Abu Ubayda ibn al-Jarrah (629): Expedition

-This expedition is famous because Muslims were short of supply and food was running out, and they were fighting for survival, they suffered from famine, in the end, the Muslims caught a large fish (sperm whale) that came ashore and ate it for twenty days.Ibn Hisham mention the incident in large detail.
+During this expedition the Muslims' suffered from famine, until they caught a large fish (sperm whale) that came ashore and ate it for twenty days.
+Ibn Hisham mention the incident in large detail.
 This is why it is also known as ‘expedition of fish.’
-They brought some of that meat to prophet Muhammad and he ate it too.
+They brought some of that meat to Muhammad who also ate it.

 Islamic Primary sources

 The Expedition is referenced in the Sunni hadith collection Sahih al-Bukhari as follows:

 The Event is also referenced in the Sahih Muslim hadith collection as follows: